 - Pay close attention near the end because as it gets syrupy, it can burn and over-reduce very quickly.

-- Store the molasses in an airtight container in the refrigerator, where it will keep for a while.
+Store the molasses in an airtight container in the refrigerator or in a cool dry place, where it will keep for several months.

 (A little backstory: In early 2016, I met the dynamic mother/daughter team of Debbie and Ariel Sultan, who combined their baby boomer/millennial perspectives to form a food marketing and video production company called Food Guru.
 When they asked me to collaborate on a video to show off our skills in the kitchen and behind the camera, I jumped at the opportunity).
 Food Guru works as an agency and marketing department for food and beverage businesses to create, connect, and convert audiences to loyal customers and influencers.
 Check out their sizzle reel here.)